 Bedroom 3 is at the front of the house and can be made up as two single beds (3') as shown here, or as a super King size (6ft) bed.

-The family bathroom on the first floor.
+The family bathroom with shower over the bath

 Bedroom 4 is at the front of the house and has a single bed (3').